-He did, and it was was an immediate success.
-By 1970, Harrod’s was selling thousands of pounds of it a year.
+In response he offered to make the dish available at Christmas in Harrod’s Food Halls.
+So he did, with her help, and it was an immediate success.
+By 1970 Harrod’s was selling thousands of pounds of spiced beef each year.

-Spiced beef was scarlet-coloured, prepared in a very large joint as the British would say, a minimum 20 lbs in the old days.
-It was a dish intended as a set piece on a table festooned with roast goose and chestnut stuffing, roast turkey or sirloin of beef, baked apple, mince pudding or pie, baked ham, and other festive foods of the season.
+When cooked, spiced beef is scarlet-coloured, similar to corned or salt beef in that respect.
+It is best prepared in a large “joint”, as the British would say.
+Not less than 20 bovine lbs were deployed in the old days.
+Spiced beef was typically a set piece among festive dishes that might include roast goose and chestnut stuffing, roast turkey, sirloin of beef, baked apple, mince pudding or pie, or baked ham.

-When I first moved to Toronto 30 years ago, a number of small butchers offered it at Christmas.
-Often the full leg or other cut would be displayed in the window with the legend “Christmas beef” or “spiced beef”.
-When first seeing it I wondered what it could possibly be.
-Being from a tradition that knows not a little about corned beef/smoked meat/pastrami, I was puzzled that (just a few, evidently) Anglo-Canadians took an interest in something similar.
-Who knew?
-I was acquainted with Irish-style or London boiled beef, also called salt silverside and cooked with cabbage or carrots, say.
+When I moved to Toronto 30 years ago a few small butchers still offered it at Christmas.
+Often a full leg or other joint would be displayed in the window labeled “Christmas beef” or “spiced beef”.
+When seeing this, I wondered what the taste could possibly be.

-Slowly as the years passed these small shops disappeared, but before they did, I read up on the dish, and Elizabeth David filled me in.
-She explained its origins and gave a detailed recipe.
-The dish must, she specified, be long-baked: “On no account should anyone allow themselves to be persuaded that dry-spiced beef should be boiled or simmered on top of the stove”.
+But as Elizabeth David explains, anyone up for it can make the dish.
+She is very specific on instructions.
+Writes David, “On no account should anyone allow themselves to be persuaded that dry-spiced beef should be boiled or simmered on top of the stove”.
 Yes Madam.